stellathl/MCA_irony_LLM/README.md

 # MCA_irony_LLM
-Investigating pragmatic abilities in LLMs
-Repository for the studyproject "Modeling Communication and Abstraction"
+Repository for the studyproject "Modeling Communication and Abstraction" => Investigating pragmatic abilities in LLMs